 Variations of the basket hitch include the double basket hitch and the double wrap basket hitch.

 As touched on in the above paragraph, the double basket hitch with a spreader bar is a useful option for utilizing the basket hitch configuration while addressing load stability.
 The double wrap basket hitch, as shown in the diagram, is wrapped twice around the load.
 This increases surface contact, allows greater compression of material and overall is a suitable rigging method for loose materials and bundles of rod or pipe.

-The vertical hitch is the most basic rigging configuration and utilizes the specified lifting capacity of the lift sling.
+The vertical hitch is the most basic crane rigging configuration in crane service and utilizes the specified lifting capacity of the lift sling.
 As the image shows, one end of the sling is attached to the crane hook while the other end is attached to an anchored point on the load.

 When lifting a load with a single sling vertical hitch it is important to have a tag line attached to provide additional control to the load to reduce any rotation or twisting while the object is in motion.

 The choker hitch is often used when load control is a concern.
 The sling is used to snug the load tight.
 One end of the sling is wrapped around the load while the eye of the other end is threaded through the opposite eye and onto the crane hook per the above diagram.
 The place of concern is at the choke point and due to the stress occurred with this hitch the lifting capacity is reduced to approximately 75% of the slings capacity in a vertical hitch configuration.
 As the choke angle increases the lifting capacity continues to decrease and can reach as low as 40% of specified capacity.
 Choker hitches can be used in a double sling situation with a spreader bar and can also be double wrapped for greater surface contact and increased load control.

 Crane service companies must consider many factors prior to rigging a load and making a lift.